rumineykova/git-lab/README.md

 * Step 2: Start the application
 * Step 3: Complete all challenges

-## Part II: Submit your assignment.
+## Part II: Clone, Add, Commit, Pull, Push!
 In this exercise, you will have to clone an existing application, create a file and modify an existing file. </br>
 Let's get strated, follow the steps below: </br>